Text SUPPORT1 to 21825 to learn if you may be eligible for financial support with your medication(s).

 recent or ongoing radiation therapy

-an unusual or allergic reaction to ifosfamide, other chemotherapy, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to ifosfamide, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant